 Tips for OBF (Oregon Brewers Festival) in Portland Oregon

-OBF is a craft beer festival held in Portland Oregon from Thursday through to Sunday during the last full weekend in July.
+The Oregon Brewers festival (OBF) is a craft beer festival held in Portland Oregon from Thursday through to Saturday during the last full weekend in July.
 Based on attendance, it’s also supposed to the largest beer festival in North America and brings together local, state, and international craft breweries and beer lovers to share and taste beers for a few days.
 We’ve been to OBF about 6 times and have loved it each time.
 Here are some tips to help you plan for the festival.

 - Beer/Cider/Wine: Each year is different but attendees will have access to about 80 beers from 80 different breweries.
 In the past, a full paper program was available but in 2018, they really encouraged people to download the app, which worked but had some glitches.
 We had done our research prior to the event and had the list of beers we wanted to try in advance and just marked them on the one-page map when we arrived.
 This year, they also had cider and wine for those who aren’t into beer.